 Leaving Campus: Students need permission to leave campus during the school day.
-Permission is granted by Beacon Staff.
-If a student leaves school grounds without permission, law enforcement and parent/guardian are notified.
-The student is subject to a consequence as determined by the school administrator.
+Permission is granted by checking in/out of the office.
+If a student leaves school grounds without parent/guardian permission, parent/guardian will be notified and the student is subject to a consequence as determined by the school administrator.
+If they are not able to be reached, law enforcement may be notified.

-Lockers: Lockers assigned to students are the property of the school district and may be inspected at any time.
+Lockers: Students are expected to put winter coats, backpacks, purses, and other items not needed for the classroom activity in their locker.
+Lockers assigned to students are the property of the school district and may be inspected at any time.
+Students may not switch lockers and are recommended not to share.
 Individuals are responsible for what is in their locker and how it looks at all times.
-The school is not responsible for lost or stolen items.
+The school is not responsible for lost or stolen items: it's best to keep your locker locked and not share the combination with others.